Updated: November 2023

 What we like:

-- User-friendly Smart Mode
+- Smart Mode for no-fuss power selection

 While the Nord 2 was a step up from the Nord, the Nord 4 is a different beast altogether.
 The device can output up to 80 watts of power, putting it firmly in the Pod Mod category.